 ARRIVAL DAY: Glasgow.
-Your 1st nights’ accommodation is in Glasgow the start and finish of this tour.
-There are many places to eat in this vibrant city from traditional pubs to luxury restaurants (meals not included in the tour price).
-Overnight Glasgow, Scotland.
+Your 1st night’s accommodation is in Glasgow, the start and finish of this tour.
+There are many places to eat in this vibrant city from traditional pubs to luxury restaurants.
+Overnight: Glasgow, Scotland.

-DAY TWO: Glasgow to Balloch.
-Distance approx. 20 miles (32km).
-After breakfast you begin the ride out of Glasgow on a biker friendly cycle path alongside the river Clyde, giving you plenty of time to take in the sights.
-The route then heads north with plenty of opportunities for refreshments or lunch from the many services on route.
+DAY ONE: Glasgow to Balloch.
+Distance approx. 20 miles (32 km).
+After breakfast you begin the ride out of Glasgow on a cyclist friendly path alongside the river Clyde, providing you plenty of time to take in the sights.
+The route then heads north with several opportunities for refreshments or lunch from the many services on route.
 The surroundings become increasingly greener as you approach the beautiful and famous Loch Lomond.
-On the banks of the loch is the town of Balloch with a visitors centre a castle giving you plenty of things to see should you arrive early.
-There are also a good selection of pubs and hotel restaurants in Balloch or nearby Alexandria for an evening meal (not included).
-Overnight Balloch, Scotland.
+On the banks of the loch is the town of Balloch with a visitor centre and a castle, giving you plenty of things to see should you arrive early.
+There are also a good selection of pubs and hotel restaurants in Balloch or nearby Alexandria for an evening meal.
+Overnight: Balloch, Scotland.

-DAY THREE: Balloch to Callander.
-Distance approx. 33 miles (53km).
+DAY TWO: Balloch to Callander.
+Distance approx. 33 miles (53 km).
 There are some hills to climb on today’s ride, but your efforts are rewarded by magnificent views of the Scottish Highlands.
-The route uses miner roads that pass through villages providing services for the traveller, making this a superb biking experience.
-A track zigzags through the Queen Elizabeth Forest Park and Achray Forest with a steep decent to Loch Venachar.
-Following the shoreline of the loch with stunning views you reach your destination for today Callander.
-This busy little market town has a good variety of places to eat from fish and chip shops to traditional pubs and hotel restaurants (meals not included).
-Overnight Callander, Scotland.
+The route uses minor roads that pass through villages providing services for the traveller, making this a superb biking experience.
+A track zigzags through the Queen Elizabeth Forest Park and Achray Forest followed by a steep decent to Loch Venachar.
+Following the shoreline of the loch with stunning views you reach your destination for today, Callander.
+This busy little market town has a good variety of places to eat from fish and chip shops to traditional pubs and hotel restaurants.
+Overnight: Callander, Scotland.

-DAY FOUR: Callander to Killin.
-Distance approx. 25 miles (40km).
-Today is a very enjoyable section of the tour, 20 miles of purpose built traffic-free cycling, using a disused railway line and old military road.
-Quite challenging in parts, but on the right day a never to be forgotten bike ride through spectacular Mountain scenery.
+DAY THREE: Callander to Killin.
+Distance approx. 25 miles (40 km).
+Today is a very enjoyable section of the tour, with 20 miles of purpose built traffic-free cycling using a disused railway line and an old military road.
+It is quite challenging in parts, but on the right day is a never to be forgotten bike ride through spectacular mountain scenery.
 There are opportunities to stop for lunch near the site of Rob Roy’s Grave before a stiff climb to Glen Ogle.
-There are some impressive Victorian Viaduct’s for you to admire before a gentle decent takes you to your destination for today, Killin.
-At the southern tip of Loch Tay this pretty village has a hotel and a pub to provide you with your evening meal (not included).
-Overnight Killin, Scotland.
+There are some impressive Victorian viaducts for you to admire followed by a gentle decent that takes you to your destination for today, Killin.
+At the southern tip of Loch Tay, this pretty village has a hotel and a pub to provide you with your evening meal.
+Overnight: Killin, Scotland.

-DAY FIVE: Killin to Pitlochry.
-Distance approx. 38 miles (61km).
-Cycling the full length of Loch Tay to Kenmore where there is a Water sports and Activities Centre.
-Today’s ride is the longest of the tour but with only a few small hills it allows you to explore a bit.
-A short detour will take you to an old market town Aberfeldy, with a Whisky Distillery and an opportunity for lunch.
-Continuing along the River Tay valley this very scenic area is known as Strathtay leads to your destination today Pitlochry.
-A very popular tourist town Pitlochry has a busy main street with many souvenir shops, cafés and restaurants (meals not included).
-Overnight Pitlochry, Scotland.
+DAY FOUR: Killin to Pitlochry.
+Distance approx. 38 miles (61 km).
+Today you will cycle the full length of Loch Tay to Kenmore where there is a water sports and activities centre.
+Today’s ride is the longest of the tour but with only a few small hills it provides you time to explore a bit.
+A short detour will take you to an old market town Aberfeldy, with a whisky distillery and an opportunity for lunch.
+Continuing along the River Tay valley this very scenic area is known as Strathtay and it leads to your destination today, Pitlochry.
+A very popular tourist town, Pitlochry has a busy main street with many souvenir shops, cafés and restaurants.
+Overnight: Pitlochry, Scotland.

-DAY SIX: Pitlochry to Dalwhinnie.
-Distance approx. 31 miles (50km).
+DAY FIVE: Pitlochry to Dalwhinnie.
+Distance approx. 31 miles (50 km).
 Today is the most challenging section of the tour, but it is also the most rewarding.
-Heading north on a minor road to Blair Athol and the magnificent Blair Castle.
+You’ll head north on a minor road to Blair Athol and the magnificent Blair Castle.
 Another traffic-free cycle trail then rises gently to the Pass of Drumochter, the surroundings becoming very remote as you reach the highest point of the tour at just over 450 meters.
 You will soon forget the climb as you absorb the breathtaking scenery across the Grampian Mountains, the most dramatic views of the tour.
-At Dalnacardoch Lodge the route joins a lovely section through Glen Garry to Dalwhinnie, where there is another Whiskey Distillery.
-Your evening meal will be provided by the hotel (not included).
-Overnight Dalwhinnie, Scotland
+At Dalnacardoch Lodge the route joins a lovely section through Glen Garry to Dalwhinnie, where there is another whisky distillery.
+Your evening meal will be available in the hotel.
+Overnight: Dalwhinnie, Scotland

-DAY SEVEN: Dalwhinnie to Aviemore.
-Distance approx. 29 miles (47km).
+DAY SIX: Dalwhinnie to Aviemore.
+Distance approx. 29 miles (47 km).
 This is the easiest day of the tour, predominantly downhill giving you plenty of time to explore this glen know as Strathspey.
 One of Scotland’s most popular tourist areas, there are many places of interest to visit at Newtonmore and Kingussie.
-The last leg of the tour is a gently undulating back road with beautiful wooded scenery all around you, ideal biking country.
-Your final destination of the tour is Aviemore one of the main tourist centre in the Highlands.
-Aviemore has many attractions plus are a wide range of shops, restaurants, cafés, pubs and hotels for you to celebrate completion of this tour (meals not included).
-Overnight Aviemore, Scotland.
+The last leg of the tour is a gently undulating backroad with beautiful wooded scenery all around you; ideal cycling country.
+Your final destination of the tour is Aviemore, one of the main tourist centres in the Highlands.
+Aviemore has many attractions plus there are a wide range of shops, restaurants, cafés, pubs and hotels for you to celebrate completion of this tour.
+Overnight: Aviemore, Scotland.